Blog

 • Understanding the Ohio Supreme Court timing requirements By Terry Posey Yet another reminder: The mandatory nature of the Ohio Supreme Court’s Rules of Practice In Ohio state-court litigation, most timing deadlines are not automatic and can be “finessed” if need be (aside from the mandatory 30-day time period to file a notice of appeal).
 The Ohio Supreme Court, however, treats most of the timing rules in the Ohio Supreme Court Rules of Practice as dispositive of the issue presented.
 What you need to know about timing rules Some of these...
 More

-• Appellate review of provisional judicial orders: If it quacks like a duck… By Grace Karabinus This article highlights new developments on the subject of a former Ohio Appellate Insights post considering the authority of appellate courts to immediately review appeals from provisional orders.
+• Appellate review of provisional judicial orders: If it quacks like a duck… By Porter Wright This article highlights new developments on the subject of a former Ohio Appellate Insights post considering the authority of appellate courts to immediately review appeals from provisional orders.
 In that prior post, the blog addressed the First District’s decision in Preterm-Cleveland et al. v.
 Yost, Atty Gen., et al., in which the First District held that it lacked jurisdiction to hear an appeal from what it characterized as a non-final order granting a preliminary injunction and enjoining enforcement of...
 More

 • ‘Appealing’ from no sealing: Recent Fifth District decision highlights procedural wrinkle in rules of superintendence By Brad Hughes Benjamin Franklin remarked in Poor Richard’s Almanack that “three may keep a secret, if two of them are dead.”
 Keeping secrets is indeed a tricky business, and none the less so in civil litigation.
 Over the course of their careers in the law, the authors of this blog have perceived an increase in litigants’ attempts to maintain substantial amounts of information related to their cases under seal, even as they seek redress (or seek to defend themselves) in...
 More